car251290/myMemories/README.md

 ## Memories Application to use front end and the back end part
 using the frond end in React and node.js for the back end part

 ## MongoDb
 MongoDB Atlas comes with built-in operational best practices so you can focus on delivering business value and accelerating application development instead of managing databases,the Cluster Builder or via the API and be on your way.

-## MongoDB Atlas
-Move faster with a true multi-cloud database service for MongoDB built for agile teams who’d rather spend time building apps than managing databases. only globally distributed, multi-cloud database.

 ## Automated Deployments
 Infrastructure provisioning, setup, and deployment is fully automated with MongoDB Atlas.
 Select a cloud provider, region, instance size, memory, and additional configurations in the Cluster Builder or via the API and be on your way.